Fledrox/Fledrox/README.md

 More about me: https://fledrox.github.io
 Contact me @ https://discord.gg/8tQ6cPd (I ignore friend requests from strangers)

-i may or may not have multiple personalities and/or signs of autism :suspect:
+i may or may not have signs of autism :suspect: